Plasma Screen Policy

 Guidelines for Use

-- All content must be approved before posting on any of the plasma screens via Axis TV.
-Please direct all content submissions to: firstname.lastname@example.org (COOP) or email@example.com (Case-Geyer).
+- All content must be approved before posting on any of the plasma screens via Concerto.
+Please direct all content submissions to: email@example.com (COOP), firstname.lastname@example.org or email@example.com (Case-Geyer).
+Those with Concerto accounts can also submit content to the Case-Geyer feed through the Concerto portal.

 - Use of the plasma screens in Case-Geyer is primarily for informational and promotion materials supplied by Colgate University Libraries and Information Technology Services.
 Secondary use is to provide a service to students, faculty, and staff regarding internal CU events.
 Examples include guest lectures, workshops, concerts, and events sponsored by student organization.
 We will also include public service announcements or advertisements, which raise awareness of a specific issue to the whole community or sections within it.
 In general, it will not be used for any commercial purpose.
 Requests for secondary use announcements on the plasma screens in Case-Geyer will be permitted when airing does not conflict with primary use.